comps/ptef/doc/TEF.md

 ## Standard IO redirection and logging

-When executing any executable, the runner redirects both stdout and stderr to a log file.
-The log file is always opened for overwriting (without `O_APPEND`).
+When executing any executable, the runner redirects both stdout and stderr to a log file, stored in a separate hierarchy that mimics the execution hierarchy, that is with `TEF_PREFIX` appended after its root.

-### Logging in CWD

-By default, the log files are placed inside a `logs` directory in CWD, which is created if nonexistent.
-This way, each directory level has locally-accessible logs, allowing execution to start from any point of the hierarchy.
+The default root for the logging hierarchy is a `logs` directory in CWD.
+If `TEF_LOGS` environment variable exists, it specifies a replacement root.
+The root of the hierarchy and any directories inside it are created if necessary and non-existent.

-The name of each log file matches the name of the executable.
-When executing a subdirectory (executable with argv[0] name in a directory), the filename inside `logs` is the name of the subdirectory, not argv[0].
+The log file name matches the name of the executable.
+When executing a subdirectory (executable with argv[0] name in a directory), the name of the directory is used instead.

-### Logging in separate hierarchy

-When `TEF_LOGS` env variable exists, the above logging scheme is replaced with one that mimics the execution hierarchy, with `TEF_LOGS` specifying the root, created if necessary.
-As such, the destination logfile is stored in `TEF_LOGS/TEF_PREFIX`.

 Since directories and log files from argv[0] runners of the directories cannot share the same name, `.log` is appended to all log files inside the hierarchy.

-Ie. under `TEF_LOGS`:
+Ie. under the logging hierarchy root:
 ```
 /first_executable.log
 /subdir/second_executable.log
 /subdir.log
 ```

+The log files are always opened for overwriting (without `O_APPEND`).

 ## Additional functionality